top of page

 We would all meet at a house across the street from the school during lunch.
 The house belonged to a kid we called Doogie Howser.

-Doogie looked like the real-life version of Max, Goofy’s son from Disney.
-He had been promoted grades several times and was really supposed to be a freshman.
+Doogie had been promoted grades several times and was really supposed to be a freshman.
 He was already scheduled to graduate at the same time as me.
 He claimed he was going to medical school to become a doctor.
-Hence the nickname Dougie.
+Hence the nickname Doogie.

 Both his parents were doctors, and they spoiled him rotten.
 They allowed him to have a hang out spot in his garage.
 They looked the other way and ignored him smoking weed as it did not seem to affect his grades.
 They even signed off so he could have an off-ground pass for lunch.
 He waltzed right through security while the rest of us had to jump a fence or run past guards.

-Doogie always gathered the cash from everyone and organized the deal in his garage.
+Doogie was friends with the scooter guy.
+He always gathered the cash from everyone and organized the deal in his garage.
 His house was directly across from our high school, so it was pretty convenient.
-He would run out to the street and meet the mysterious scooter rider.
+He would run out to the street and meet the mysterious scooter rider while the rest of us waited in his garage.

 We all sat in the garage and talked bullshit.
-Sometimes there was music.
+Sometimes there was music or video games.
 The group consisted of several odd characters.

 I met everyone through Taylor.
 Taylor was the younger brother of one of my friends growing up.

 He wasn’t the sharpest tool in the shed.
 He was your typical blond surfer type.
+Tan skin, sun blistered lips and resting idiot face.
 The cliche for our neighborhood.

-He had embraced the nick name and made donkey noises as he walked down the halls of school past people he knew or girls he wanted to know.
+Donkey had actually embraced the nick name and made donkey noises as he walked down the halls of school past people he knew or girls he wanted to know.

 Every time he spoke it sounded like he had a nose full of boogers.
 That was his other nickname, Boogers.

-Donkey/Boogers overheard Taylor and the Twins planning to meet at Dougie’s house and invited himself to throw in on our purchase.
-I think Dougie was a little intimidated by him.
+Donkey/Boogers overheard Taylor and the Twins planning to meet at Doogie’s house and invited himself to throw in on our purchase.
+I think Doogie was a little intimidated by him.

-Donkey had $10 and wanted the same price rate as the rest of us.
-He expected an entire gram for $10.
+Donkey had $10 and he expected an entire gram for $10.

 Apparently, some of the security from our school saw students walking around outside the school and wanted to try and bust us for ditching.

-They were able to figure out which house Dougie went in by watching him from the school fence.
+They were able to figure out which house Doogie went in by watching him from the school fence.

-Dougie and Jason were separating and weighing out the weed with Dougie’s scale.
+Doogie and Jason met at an empty desk and started separating and weighing out the weed with Doogie’s scale.

 We were all in the midst of rolling a joint when the security walked up the long driveway.